rsdoiel/antenna/archives/2025/columns_2025.30.md

 **@Dave Winer's Scripting News** (date: 2025-08-01, from: Dave Winer's Scripting News)

 Welcome to August.
 More than half the summer is behind us.
 We're still here.
-The shelves in the supermarket are full of good stuff to eat.
-We've had about the normal amount of hot weather, and a good amount of rain but not too much.
-The Mets are doing OK, all things considered.
-They opened a Pho restaurant in Bearsville and it's good.
+The shelves in the supermarkets are full of good stuff.
+We've had about the normal amount of hot weather, a good amount of rain but not too much.
+The <a href="https://www.mlb.com/mets/standings/">Mets</a> are doing OK.
+They opened a <a href="https://www.tibetphowoodstock.com/">Pho restaurant</a> in Bearsville and it's good.
 Health, not too bad, all things considered. <i>Still diggin!</i>

 <br>